 Researchers have found that essential fatty acids (like omega-3s) can help reduce cellular stress and inflammation caused by UV rays.
 So, if you’re not eating enough fat in your diet, you might be prone to more sunburn, which can lead to increased signs of aging and skin cancer.

 Though we need more research on this point, you can start protecting your skin from within by adding omega-3-rich foods like fatty fish, nuts, and seeds to your shopping cart.
 And yes: Sunscreen is still necessary!

 3. Mood Imbalances

-Since your brain is 60 percent fat, it’s no wonder that potential side effects of a low-fat diet include brain fog and moodiness.
+Your brain is 60 percent fat, so it’s no wonder that potential side effects of a low-fat diet include brain fog and moodiness.

-Studies consistently show that low-fat diets can increase anger, irritability, and low mood due to changes in serotonin, a feel-good brain chemical.
+Studies consistently show that symptoms of low-fat intake include increased anger, irritability, and low mood due to changes in serotonin, a feel-good brain chemical.
 Furthermore, researchers found that women following a low-fat diet over an extended period of time reported greater levels of stress.

 Essential fatty acids, like omega-3 and omega-6 fatty acids, are well-known to support mental health.
 On the other hand, low omega-3 fatty acid intake is associated with mood imbalances.
 That’s why healthy high-fat nuts, seeds, fatty fish, and even chocolate are often considered some of the best brain foods.